 contorted with hatred, as he threw out his arm, pointed a finger in my face and shouted, "and YOU STAY OUT OF IT OR I'LL MAKE IT WORSE!".
 Ohmygod, he'll make it worse, I reeled back, and they both broke free and ran screaming past me out the door holding their burned fingertips up by the wrist, screaming in terror down the street through our Navy housing in anguished trauma driven by pain and betrayal of their father; the man who is supposed to protect them.
 My 8 year old son was last seen still running and screaming 3 blocks away.

 Don stormed into the kitchen, smashed his rum and coke into the sink, broken glass

 He'd had a meltdown and had left.
 I was alone with the family.
-He was done and abandoned us, and he meant it.
+He was done and abandoned us, forever..
 Feeling that we were all against him, and I had interfered with what he called his "discipline".
-He'd escalated the "pre-deployment tension" to a new level....and we were the 3rd generation of father abandonment.
+He'd escalated the "pre-deployment tension" to a new level.
+Like his father, and his father before him, abandoned their families, We were the 3rd generation of father abandonment.

 Standing there helpless in the hallway; my husband had left me, my boys were

 gone, and I didn't know where they were, and I had no car.
 Our 5 year old twin girls and sons 9 and 12 were home.
 I bedded the children down, but my 2 youngest sons didn't come home for dinner, or even for all night.
 I stayed

 up worried, scared, brokenhearted, pacing all night.
 One little 8 year old boy slept in a dumpster that night, 12 miles from home in Lakewood, California.
 They'd separated, the 10 year old found a bush to sleep under.

 In the morning my boys found a phone and called me.
 I called the Shore Patrol to bring them home.
 They scolded me, "Those spoiled